Mark Lynas

 Mark Lynas (born 1973) is a British author and journalist whose work is focused on environmentalism and climate change.
 He has written for the New Statesman, The Ecologist, Granta and Geographical magazines, and The Guardian and The Observer newspapers in the UK, as well as The New York Times and The Washington Post in the United States; he also worked on and appeared in the film The Age of Stupid.
 He was born in Fiji, grew up in Peru, Spain and the United Kingdom and holds a degree in history and politics from the University of Edinburgh.
 He has published several books including Six Degrees: Our Future on a Hotter Planet (2007) and The God Species: Saving the Planet in the Age of Humans (2011).

-Lynas is research and climate lead for the Alliance for Science and is co-founder of the pro-science environmental network RePlanet.
+Lynas believes climate change has the potential to end civilisation and argues that we are on our "final warning".
+Lynas is research and climate lead for the Alliance for Science.
 Since 2009 he has been climate advisor to former president of the Maldives Mohamed Nasheed (with whom he appears in the 2011 documentary film The Island President), and he currently works to assist Nasheed with the Climate Vulnerable Forum, a group of the world's most climate-vulnerable 58 developing countries.
-He is a strategic advisor for the international ecomodernist NGO WePlanet.
 He has co-authored a number of peer-reviewed scientific publications, including a 2021 paper which found that the consensus on anthropogenic climate change in the scholarly literature now exceeds 99%.